NoCashOtaku/PFE/README.md

 # Programs For Everyone
-### That One CAS Project Fed Up With Bad Educational Tools
+## That One CAS Project Fed Up With Bad Educational Tools

-Welcome to the main project site for PFE, our rather disgruntled CAS Project!
+Welcome to the main project site for PFE, our rather impoverished CAS Project!

 ## Simple